About Us

 Art

-Student from Sutker AMIT Renanim High School in Ra’anana won first prize in the National Art Competition of the National Religious system
+Student from Sutker AMIT Renanim High School in Ra’anana won first prize in the National Art Competition of the National Religious system.

 Bagrut